jamessynge/TinyAlpacaServer/README.md

     parameters or headers that are too large), so that we don't *have* to close the connection, which will make testing easier.

-*   Collapse `Literal` and `PrintableProgmemString` into a single class, or at least into layered classes, i.e. `ProgmemString` for just the core feature of holding a pointer to a PROGMEM string and its length, and `LiteralView` with facilities like those in `Literal` and `StringView`, including the printTo function, but probably without inheritance from `Printable`.
+*   Collapse `Literal` and `ProgmemStringView` into a single class, or at least into layered classes, i.e. `ProgmemString` for just the core feature of holding a pointer to a PROGMEM string and its length, and `LiteralView` with facilities like those in `Literal` and `StringView`, including the printTo function, but probably without inheritance from `Printable`.

 *   Support copying literal strings into stack variables for temporary needs.
     For example, use a template class with a field of type char[N], where N is